PuEnjoy/Learn-Assembly-FU/lecture00.md

 mov edx,0xd
 syscall
 ```
-Depending on your preference, working on such a low level comes with many caviats or advantages.
-Besides some very basic support from the Assembler which we will introduce later, there is no one to hold your hands when it comes to memory allocation, variables or advanced controll structures.
-Your entire code has to function on the few basic instructions supported by your instruction set architecture (ISA).
-This makes learning the language quite easy but implementing complex problems rather hard.
+Working at such a low level can have its advantages and drawbacks, depending on your preference.
+Apart from some very basic support from the assembler, which we will introduce later, you are largely on your own when it comes to tasks like memory allocation, variable management, or advanced control structures.
+Your entire code must be written using the few basic instructions supported by your system's instruction set architecture (ISA).
+While this makes learning the language relatively straightforward, solving complex problems can be quite challenging.

 # Basic Memory
-I will not cover much about memory here since that will be a rather large part later in the lecture.
-I will however introduce some fundamentals which are required for understanding Assembly.
+I won’t cover much about memory here since that will be a significant part of the lecture later.
+However, I will introduce some fundamentals necessary for understanding Assembly.

-When talking about your computers memory or storage many people tend to refere to their long term persitant storage i.e. their SSD or HDD as main memory or main storage.
-The random access memory will then often be labled as RAM.
-While the RAM abbreviation is correct, the reference to your SSD is not.
-When it comes to computer architecture the random access memory (RAM) is what we refere to as main memory.
-Your slow but large persisten storage is irrelevant for us at the momement.
-Your computer uses more than just those to types of memory though.
-Next to some lesser know memory like caches your CPU has his own type of memory called registers.
-Registers are rather small, holding only a few bytes but are increadibly fast and located as close as possible to where they are needed at, which is inside the procressor itself.
-Depending on your systemarchitecture, these registers can be loaded with for example 16, 32 or 64 bit values.
-Instructions like calculations can then be performed on these registers.
+When people talk about computer memory or storage, they often refer to long-term persistent storage, such as their SSD or HDD, as "main memory" or "main storage."
+While the term RAM (Random Access Memory) is correct, referring to your SSD as "main memory" is not.
+In computer architecture, RAM is what we refer to as main memory.
+Your slow but large persistent storage, like an SSD, is not relevant for us at the moment.

+Your computer uses more than just these two types of memory, though.
+In addition to lesser-known types like caches, your CPU has its own type of memory called registers.
+Registers are relatively small, holding only a few bytes, but they are incredibly fast and are located as close as possible to where they are needed—inside the processor itself.
+Depending on your system architecture, these registers can store values of 16, 32, or 64 bits.
+Operations such as calculations are performed on these registers.

 # Differend Dialects
-There is not one Assembly language, rather there is many different dialects.
-The specifics are defined by your systemarchitecture and manufacturer as well as the operating system.
-For this course we will be using the Netwide Assembler for Intel x86-64 bit Linux kernel systems.
-You technically do not yet need to know what this means.
-If you are already running any Linuxdistribution on an Intel x86-64 bit native CPU, you are all set to follow the lecture.
-Following along on a 32-bit System should also be no problem as long as the proper conversions are done.
-Following along on different Operating System kernels or architectures resulting in different dialects and syscalls can be quite challenging and is not recommended.
-Try using the Universitiys Andora System instead.
+There isn't just one Assembly language; rather, there are many different dialects.
+The specifics are defined by your system architecture, manufacturer, and operating system.
+For this course, we will be using the Netwide Assembler (NASM) for Intel x86-64 bit Linux kernel systems.
+You don't need to worry too much about what this means just yet.
+If you are already running any Linux distribution on an Intel x86-64 bit CPU, you are all set to follow the lecture.
+Following along on a 32-bit system should also be no problem as long as the proper conversions are done.
+However, using different operating systems, kernels, or architectures, which may result in different dialects and system calls, can be quite challenging and is not recommended.
+Instead, try using the university’s Andora System.

 # First NASM instructions
 This lecture will be a rather theoretical introduction to all the fundamental instruction you need for your first program.
 You should try to memorize some basics but there is no need to learn this lecture by heart.
 You will automatically learn the details during the later more learning by doing style lectures.
 If you are having a hard time understanding the lecture and want to try out some examples and run some simple assembly code before compleading the following lectures, you can jump to the [Setting up your playground](#setting-up-your-playground) section and return to this point after.